CalCOFI/rCRUX/README.md

 The following example shows a simple rCRUX pipeline from start to finish.
 Note that this example will require internet access and considerable database storage (~314 GB, see section above), run time (mainly for blastn), and system resources to execute.

-* Note that local blast and taxonomic assignment databases can be stored on an external hard drive.
+**Note** that local blast and taxonomic assignment databases can be stored on an external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

 There are two options to generate seeds for the database generating blast step [rCRUX::blast_seeds()]: get_seeds_local and get_seeds_remote.
 The local option is slower, however it is not subject to the memory limitations of using the NCBI primer_blast API.
-The local option is recommended if the user is building large database, wants to include any taxid in the search, and has many degenerate sites in their primer set.
+The local option is recommended if the user is building a large database, wants to include any taxid in the search, and has many degenerate sites in their primer set.

 **get_seeds_local**